DBLive/dblive-ios-example-tictactoe-swiftui/README.md

 iOS example using DBLive to play Tic-Tac-Toe with another player.

 ## Run
-Simply run this in a simulator to see how it works.
+You can run this in a simulator to see how it works.
+Run it in 2 different simulators to see how data is instantly updated across devices.

 **AppDelegate.swift**